plone/volto/docs/source/blocks/core/grid.md

 By default is four elements.

 allowedBlocks
-: The internal `id` of the allowed blocks in the grid block.
+: Array of block types allowed in the grid block.
 This can be extended to include any of the registered blocks

 blocksConfig